awesomeshield/awesomeshield.github.io/content/tutorials/for/text.md

 5.  when it's done following the instructions, it will increase `x` by `1`, making `x = 2`
 6.  then it will start over...

+Go through the loop a second time

 7.  it will check to see if `x < 3`
 8.  this will be true, because `x = 2`
 9.  it will follow the instructions inside the loop again
 10. it will increase `x` by `1`, making `x = 3`
 11. then it will start over...

+Go through the loop a third time

 12.  it will check to see if `x < 3`
 13.  this will be false, because `x = 3`